-The following is a summary of changes in capital assets and debt administration for fiscal year 2018.
-More detailed information on capital asset activity and long-term debt activity is contained in the accompanying notes to the financial statements.
+The following is a summary of changes in capital assets and debt administration for fiscal year 2019.
+More detailed information on capital asset activity and long-term debt activity is contained in the accompanying notes to the financial statements on pages 33 to 34; and, pages 35 to 40, respectively.